 EU President hopeful Schulz urges checks on Google's power

-BERLIN (Reuters) - Martin Schulz, the center-left's candidate to lead the European Commission after EU parliamentary elections this month, has joined calls for Google's market dominance to be subject to strict regulation.
+BERLIN May 17 (Reuters) - Martin Schulz, the centre-left's candidate to lead the European Commission after EU parliamentary elections this month, has joined calls for Google's market dominance to be subject to strict regulation.

 Two days ago Germany's Economy Minister Sigmar Gabriel said a ruling by a top European court on Tuesday that Internet firms can be made to remove irrelevant or excessive personal information from the web was a "wake up" call for digital safeguards.